Kansas Workers' Comp · Injury Claim

 Frequently asked questions

 Kansas workers with fall / slip & trip typically settle between $6,000 and $52,000, depending on impairment rating, treatment costs, and lost wages.
+Cases involving surgery, permanent disability, or denied claims that are later appealed tend to settle higher.

 How long do I have to file a workers' comp claim in Kansas?